Allegion has mobilized a cross-functional ESG Council to support our ongoing commitment to

 Check

-We deliver code of conduct training to all salaried employees annually (offered in 9 languages), and achieved a 92% completion rate in 2021.
+We deliver code of conduct training to all salaried employees annually (offered in 9 languages).

 Check

-We deliver code of conduct training to all new hires, and achieved a 98% completion rate among salaried employees in 2021.
+We deliver code of conduct training to all new hires.

 Check